Montezuma

 Visitor Facilities And Travel

-Montezuma State Park is accessible from the municipality of Montezuma, located in the northern sector of Minas Gerais on the border with Bahia.
-Access roads include unpaved tracks requiring four-wheel-drive vehicles, particularly during and after the rainy season.
+Montezuma State Park is accessible from the municipality of Montezuma, located in the northern sector of Minas Gerais near the Bahia border.
+[1] Access roads include unpaved tracks requiring four-wheel-drive vehicles, particularly during and after the rainy season.
 Visitor infrastructure is basic, with a park administration post and limited facilities for day visitors.
 The nearest accommodation and services are available in the town of Montezuma, which connects to larger cities via state and federal highways.
 The park is best visited during the dry season for trail accessibility, though the wet season brings spectacular floral diversity to the campo rupestre.

 Conservation And Sustainability